Queue Management

 Queue List View

-- Assigned Agents: Number of agents allocated to the queue
+- Assigned Agents: Agents allocated to handle conversations in the queue

 Queue Types